 Shopping in Den Bosch

-Den Bosch may not be as fancy as Maastricht.
-But Den Bosch is well known for shopping.
-And with such a beautiful city center, it has the perfect backdrop for spending time treating yourself to retail therapy.
+Den Bosch may not be as fancy as Maastricht, but Den Bosch is well known for shopping.
+And with such a beautiful city center, it is the perfect backdrop for treating yourself to retail therapy.

-PS You can also get a good one at the Jumbo City market.
+PS: You can also get a pretty good one at the Jumbo City market.

 Enjoy Some Local Crafts Beer